Tony Towner

 Antony James Towner (born 2 May 1955) is an English former footballer who made more than 400 appearances in the Football League playing as a right winger.
-He is most fondly remembered by home town club Brighton & Hove Albion and Rotherham United with whom he won Division 3 and was later immortalised in an episode of Chuckle Vision post retirement.
+He played for Brighton & Hove Albion and Rotherham United with whom he won Division 3, and was later portrayed in an episode of Chuckle Vision.

-Playing Career
+Playing career

 The right winger spent much of the 1970s with his hometown club Brighton & Hove Albion playing 162 times before moving to Millwall later in the decade.

-Towner, when interviewed for a Rotherham United fan site in 2017, stated “I was a (Brighton) Albion fan as a kid, in Bevendean, and I joined them straight from school at 15, as an apprentice.
-I already had the ‘Tiger’ nickname when I got into the team in 1973 – I think it was one of Alan Duffy‘s.
+Towner stated "I was a (Brighton) Albion fan as a kid, in Bevendean, and I joined them straight from school at 15, as an apprentice.
+I already had the 'Tiger' nickname when I got into the team in 1973 – I think it was one of Alan Duffy's.
 I must have tackled him a bit too hard in training, or something.
-Tiger was a great nickname, and I loved it.”
+Tiger was a great nickname, and I loved it."

-Towner was sold from Milwall to Rotherham United along with John Seasman for a joint fee of £165,000 in 1980. £95,000 believed to be Towner's fee.
+Towner was sold from Millwall to Rotherham United along with John Seasman for a joint fee of £165,000 in 1980. £95,000 believed to be Towner's fee.

-Towner proved himself to be a skilful, pacy right winger and great crosser of the ball, forming a great partnership with another Rotherham legend Ronnie Moore.
+Towner played right winge and formed a partnership with teammate Ronnie Moore.
 Towner was a key figure in Rotherham's 1981 Division 3 winning side, doing the double over local rivals Sheffield United on the way.

-Talking about his time at Rotherham, Towner reflected “They were probably my best years, my most consistent, anyway.
-I was 26, 27 years old – at my peak.
-I had three tremendous years.”

-Video footage of Rotherham final game of the season verusu Plymouth Argyle shows Towler connecting with Moore to get the first goal in a 2-0 victory with that result crowning Rotherham as champions of the 1980-81 season.
+Video footage of Rotherham final game of the season verus Plymouth Argyle shows Towner connecting with Moore to get the first goal in a 2-1 victory with that result crowning Rotherham as champions of the 1980-81 season.

-After spending a brief loan spell at Sheffield United, Towner moved to Wolverhampton Wanderers for £100,000, where he spent the 1983-84 season in top-flight football.
+After spending a brief loan spell at Sheffield United, Towner moved to Wolverhampton Wanderers for £80,000, where he spent the 1983-84 season in top-flight football.